MilanStaffehl/TNG-Cluster-paper/README.md

 pre-commit install
 ```

-This install the pytest framework, dev tools, and especially `pre-commit`, which is already configured for the project.
+This installs the pytest framework, dev tools, and especially `pre-commit`, which is already configured for the project.

 ## License